IfDTUlm/CGM_Performance_Assessment/Dynamic Glucose Region (DGR) Plot/README.md

 Creation of a Dynamic Glucose Region (DGR) plot as described in the following article (see pdf in the folder)

 Eichenlaub, M.; Pleus, S.; Rothenbühler, M.; [...]
-Freckmann, G.: *Comparator Data Characteristics and Testing Procedures for the Clinical Performance Evaluation of Continuous Glucose Monitoring Systems*, submitted to Diabetes Technology & Therapeutics
+Freckmann, G.: *Comparator Data Characteristics and Testing Procedures for the Clinical Performance Evaluation of Continuous Glucose Monitoring Systems*, Diabetes Technology & Therapeutics

 Should you decide to use this software in a publication we would appreciate if the above reference would be cited.